-Both MOSFETs have $I^2R$ losses while the topside N-channel equation includes an additional term for transition losses, which are highest at high input voltages.
-For $V{IN}$ < 20V the high current efficiency generally improves with larger MOSFETs, while for $V{IN}$ > 20V the transition losses rapidly increase to the point that the use of a higher $R{DS(ON)}$ device with lower $C{RSS}$ actually provides higher efficiency.
+Both MOSFETs have I2R losses while the topside N-channel equation includes an additional term for transition losses, which are highest at high input voltages.
+For V{IN} < 20V the high current efficiency generally improves with larger MOSFETs, while for $V{IN} > 20V$ the transition losses rapidly increase to the point that the use of a higher R{DS(ON)} device with lower C{RSS} actually provides higher efficiency.
 The synchronous MOSFET losses are greatest at high input voltage when the top switch duty factor is low or during a short-circuit when the synchronous switch is on close to 100% of the period.

-The term (1+ $\delta$ ) is generally given for a MOSFET in the form of a normalized RDS(ON) vs Temperature curve, but $\delta$ = 0.005/°C can be used as an approximation for low voltage MOSFETs.
-CRSS is usually specified in the MOSFET characteristics.
+The term $(1+\delta)$ is generally given for a MOSFET in the form of a normalized $R{DS(0N)}$ vs Temperature curve, but δ = 0.005/°C can be used as an approximation for low voltage MOSFETs.
+C{RSS} is usually specified in the MOSFET characteristics.
 The constant k = 1.7 can be used to estimate the contributions of the two terms in the main switch dissipation equation.

-The Schottky diode D1 shown in Figure 2 conducts during the dead-time between the conduction of the two power MOSFETs.
-This prevents the body diode of the bottom MOSFET from turning on, storing charge during the dead-time and requiring a reverse recovery period that could cost as much as 3% in efficiency at high $V{IN}$ .
-A 1A to 3A Schottky is generally a good compromise for both regions of operation due to the relatively small average current.
+The Schottky diode D1 shown in Figure 1 conducts during the dead-time between the conduction of the two power MOSFETs.
+This prevents the body diode of the bottom MOSFET from turning on, storing charge during the dead-time and requiring a reverse recovery period that could cost as much as 3% in efficiency at high $V{IN}.\ A\ 1A\ to\ 3A$ Schottky is generally a good compromise for both regions of operation due to the relatively small average current.
 Larger diodes result in additional transition losses due to their larger junction capacitance.
-Schottky diodes should be placed in parallel with the synchronous MOSFETs when operating in pulse-skip mode or in Burst Mode operation.